6 easy tips to track labor costs

-Having a staff to help you take care of your restaurant is a great thing — until you have to try to keep track of them.
-Mapping out your employees’ schedules, then adjusting them at the last minute, is enough to frustrate any manager.
+Having staff to help you take care of your restaurant is a great thing — until you find out how time consuming it is to keep track of them.
+Archiving their personal information, mapping out their schedules, then adjusting them at the last minute is enough to frustrate any manager on a weekly basis.
 Few things feel worse than being short of waiters during a sudden rush of customers, or paying your employees to stand around during a lull.

-By doing a simple calculation of your labor cost percentage and tracking it consistently, organizing your payroll log, and automating your scheduling process, you can keep your restaurant running efficiently — and give yourself the peace of mind knowing that you can react appropriately to surges in customer demand.
-With a little work, being over or understaffed may become a thing of the past.
+Doing a simple calculation of your labor cost percentage, tracking it consistently, organizing your payroll log, and automating your scheduling process will keep your restaurant running efficiently.
+You’ll have peace of mind knowing you can react appropriately to surges in customer demand at any point in time.
+With a little work, being over or under staffed may become a thing of the past.

-Although the ideal percentage of revenue that is turned back into salaries and wages will vary based on your business type, it’s wise to prevent those labor costs from climbing too high.
-For example, in the restaurant industry, 35% is a generally accepted labor cost target.
+Although the ideal percentage of revenue being allocated to salaries and wages will vary based on your business type, it’s wise to prevent those labor costs from climbing too high.
+For restaurant, 35% is a generally accepted labor cost target.

 Here’s the simple formula to keep you on track:

-If you’re using a point of sale system integrated with an employee management system, this percentage should be calculated for you automatically using data pulled directly from your employee schedule and point of sale systems.
+If you’re using a point of sale system integrated to an employee management system, this percentage should be calculated for you automatically with data pulled directly from your existing database.